-When it comes to buying or selling crypto, your choice of bank can make a big difference.
-Some banks are generally supportive of transfers to registered Australian exchanges, while others impose strict limits or block transactions altogether.
+When you buy or sell crypto, your choice of bank can influence how smooth your experience is.
+Some Australian banks generally support transfers to registered local exchanges, while others apply strict limits or block certain payments.

-At Digital Surge, we’ve seen that even with the most crypto-friendly banks, customers may still encounter security checks, temporary holds, or fraud reviews.
-These are usually part of the bank’s scam prevention processes.
+At Digital Surge, we regularly see that even the most supportive banks may still place temporary holds, run fraud checks, or request extra verification.
+These measures are usually part of their scam prevention processes.

 ANZ